Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <p>🌎 Given that we are an all-remote company and hire&nbsp;<a href="https://handbook.sourcegraph.com/departments/people-ops/process/how-we-engage-talent-outside-the-us/">almost anywhere</a> in the world, we don’t have a particular time-zone preference for this role.
 However, you may need to be available for non-recurring urgent meetings outside of working hours.</p>
 <h2><span style="color: rgb(140, 51, 236);"><strong>Why this job is exciting</strong></span></h2>
 <p>Sourcegraph Code Search is an advanced, user-friendly code search and navigation tool designed to help developers efficiently understand, navigate, and review the software they're working on, irrespective of its size or complexity.
 It offers a web-based, universal code search capability across various repositories, branches, and languages, enabling quick and accurate search results with context.
 It also provides features such as semantic code search, syntax highlighting, hover tooltips, and real-time code insights, significantly reducing the time spent understanding codebases or hunting for specific logic.
 With integrations into popular version control systems and code editors, Sourcegraph Code Search aids in code exploration, bug squashing, and feature development, making it an indispensable tool for modern development teams.</p>
 <p>The Code Search team is aimed at growing the Code Search product into a 100+ million dollar product that is an integral part of every Fortune-500 company’s workflow.
-As a senior software engineer on the Code Search team, you will contribute to the direction of Sourcegraph’s Code Search product.
+As a software engineer on the Code Search team, you will contribute to the direction of Sourcegraph’s Code Search product.
 With your expertise, you will be in the thick of maintaining, expanding, and shaping the future of the product, ensuring it meets the needs of our largest enterprise customers.
 Search engine experience is not required.</p>
 <p>📅 Within one month, you will…</p>
 <ul>
 <li>Onboard onto the Sourcegraph codebase, architecture, tooling, and development workflow.</li>